adityamenon/resume/README.md

 3. Wrote a module for selecting items from a hotel's menu.

-Some of these were subcontracts, some private apps, some have been discontinued.
-I've provided links where possilbe.
 I've also done a large amount of non-complex website work, in addition to some ancient, custom-built PHP apps, admittedly many of those are offline, so I have skipped mentioning them.

 ### Personal information
 Date of birth: July 1990